roboncode/avocadojs/docs/api/model.md

 ### Finding with condition statements

-By default adding multiple properties to the query criteria are treated as `AND` statements.
+By default adding multiple properties to the query filter are treated as `AND` statements.
 Orango also support other conditional statements.
 Conditions can be grouped within each other.

 **AND statements**